awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 ## Build and Run Amazon FreeRTOS Demo Project<a name="xilinx-build-and-run-example"></a>

-Now that you have configured your project, you are ready to build and run the demo project on your board\.

-Before you run the demo project, use the MQTT client in the AWS IoT console to subscribe to the demo's MQTT topic\.

-**To subscribe to the MQTT topic**

-1. Sign in to the AWS IoT console\.

-1. In the navigation pane, choose **Test** to open the MQTT client\.

-1. In **Subscription topic**, enter **freertos/demos/echo**, and then choose **Subscribe to topic**\.

 ### Open the Amazon FreeRTOS Demo in the XSDK IDE<a name="xilinx-freertos-import-project"></a>

 1. Launch the XSDK IDE with the workspace directory set to `<BASE_FOLDER>\demos\xilinx\microzed\xsdk`\.